k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

 * The ```{luName}``` of the Fabric endpoint is pre-populated with the name of Logical Unit under which the report is created.
 * The ```{table}``` is pre-populated with the TABLE_NAME constant and should be updated to the required LU Table name.
-* The **Uri/path** of the Fabric Endpoint templates includes a parameter ```iid``` which hasn't been defined yet for this report.
+* The **Uri/path** of the Fabric Endpoint templates includes a parameter ```iid```, which hasn't yet been defined for this report.
 [Click to learn how to define the new parameter]() or follow the steps of this guide until you get to the step of parameters definition.

 It is recommended to update the default data set name to a meaningful name, for example: